 Whatever your purpose is for launching an email marketing strategy, here are the steps you need to get started.

 Step 1: Gather Content

-To use email marketing effectively, you should have an idea of what content you’ll be sending your list of subscribers.
-Here are some ideas of things to include in your financial advisor email newsletter:
+To start, you should have an idea of what type of content you’ll be sending your email list.

 - Blog posts